thoughtworks-jumpstart/guides/docs/career/interviews.md

 # Preparing for technical interviews

-Interviews for software development roles are known to be nutoriously hard.
+Interviews for software development roles are known to be notoriously hard.
 This is because companies are trying to ascertain the competency level of their job applicants.

 ## Types of interviews